 Our policy is to include any new subsidiaries that have been acquired in the first six months of the reporting period.
-Therefore, we have included the recent acquisition of SFR BeLux, in Belgium and Luxemburg, in our 2016 data.
+As such, we had no acquisitions in 2018 for further inclusion in the reporting period.

 In terms of disposals, our policy is to exclude any subsidiaries where we no longer have operational control during the reporting period.
-During 2017, we completed the Liberty Latin America Split-off Transaction, which included Cable & Wireless Communications, VTR and Liberty Puerto Rico.
-Therefore, we have excluded these operations from our 2017 reporting.
+During 2017, we completed the Liberty Latin America Split-off Transaction, which included Cable & Wireless Communications, VTR and Liberty Puerto Rico and the sale of UPC Austria to T-Mobile.
+Therefore, we have excluded these operations from our 2018 reporting.